Bedrock-OSS/bedrock-wiki-legacy/tutorials/adding-sounds.md

 }
 ```

 Sounds added in this way can be triggered using `/playsound`.
 Please note that `playsound` does not auto-correct, so you will need to be careful in your typing.

-If the sound does not play, try restarting Minecraft.
+`note:` New files that are referenced by file path, such as sounds, DO need a full client restart in order to load.
+This means that if sounds don't work, you should restart your entire MC client, rather than just reloading the world.

 ## Top Level Keys